a-n-t-h-o-n-y/XenSequencer/docs/user_guide.md

 - Change the tempo in your DAW.

 ## Keyboard Navigation
 Mouse input is not supported in this initial version.
 There are a few default key bindings for basic tasks and the rest happens via the command bar.
-Make sure the measure editor is in focus (click on it) before using keyboard shortcuts.
+Make sure the plugin is in focus (click on it) before using keyboard shortcuts.

 All keyboard shortcuts can be viewed/edited in the `keys.yml` file in the user data directory.